-NET WORTH: Unknown
+NET WORTH: About $1 billion

-EDUCATION & YOUTH: Last decade, Blum's $15 million gift to alma mater UC Berkeley launched the Richard C. Blum Center for Developing Economies, an interdisciplinary hub for students, researchers, and scholars focusing on global poverty and inequality.
-Blum joined the University of California Board of Regents in 2002.
-Blum continues to support his school as well as places like UCSF, UCLA, UC Merced, Macalester College and Sonoma State University.
-On the K-12 front, grantees include Consortium of Catholic Academies, which supports students of four inner-city Catholic elementary schools in the Archdiocese of Washington; The Nueva School; and Dianne Feinstein Elementary School in the San Francisco Unified School District.
+EDUCATION & YOUTH: Blum supports a broad range of schools, colleges and universities.
+One major recipient has been his alma mater, the University of California, Berkeley, which received $15 million to establish the the Richard C. Blum Center for Developing Economies, an interdisciplinary hub that focuses on alleviating global poverty and inequality.
+Blum also serves on the University of California’s Board of Regents.
+Other higher education recipients include the San Francisco, Los Angeles and Merced campuses of the University of California, Macalester College and Sonoma State University.
+Past K-12 grantees include Consortium of Catholic Academies, which supports underprivileged students of four inner-city Catholic elementary schools in the Archdiocese of Washington; the Nueva School; and the Dianne Feinstein Elementary School in the San Francisco Unified School District.

 The Blum Family Foundation does not provide a clear avenue for getting in touch but below is an address: